Express an interest

 • Understand the role of external credit agencies

-• Understand ethics in Banking
+• Understand ethics in banking

 • Describe and explain the different interest rate risk hedging, currency risk hedging and international trade products and services which can be offered corporate customers.